 Embedded software developers are in charge of creating effective embedded software applications for their organization.
 They are responsible for programming software capabilities based on project requirements, as well as resolving obstacles as they arise during the development process.
 Their main functions include coding firmware, troubleshooting software packages as required, providing support packages for embedded systems, and producing high-quality technical documentation for future …Read more

-Use kernel debuggers, system dumps, and assembly language, as well as higher level languages.
+- Use kernel debuggers, system dumps, and assembly language, as well as higher level languages.

-Write, modify, and debug software for embedded devices.
+- Write, modify, and debug software for embedded devices.

 - Write performance critical code in resource-limited environments, including low power, low memory, restricted bandwidth, CPU, etc.

 How do Embedded Software Developers Rate Their Jobs?

 FAQs About Embedded Software Developers

 What is the highest pay for Embedded Software Developers?

 Our data indicates that the highest pay for an Embedded Software Developer is $123k / year